-Number of securities to be issued upon exercise of outstanding options, warrants and rights ed-average cise price of standing tions, strants I rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column Plan Category (a) (b) (a)) Equity compensation plans approved by security holders 6,892,898 \$ 21.13 1,724,841 Equity compensation plans not approved by security holders (1) 5,696 9.06 Total 6,898,594 21.12 1,724,841
+Number of securities to be issued upon exercise of outstanding options, warrants and rights to be issued upon options, exercise of warrants itstanding options, and rights Plan Category (a) (b) (a)) Equity compensation plans approved by security holders 6,892,898 \$ 21.13 1,724,841 Equity compensation plans not approved by security holders (1) 5,696 9.06 Total 6,898,594 \$ 21.12 1,724,841

 (1) The sole equity compensation plan not previously submitted to Greater Bay shareholders for approval is the Mt.
-Diablo Bancshares 1992 Stock Option Plan, as amended, which was assumed by Greater Bay in January 2000 in connection with Greater Bay s acquisition of Mt.
+Diablo Bancshares 1992 Stock Option Plan, as amended, which was assumed by Greater Bay in January 2000 in connection with Greater Bay is acquisition of Mt.
 Diablo Bancshares and Mt.
 Diablo National Bank.
 Pursuant to this plan, options were originally available for grant to original Mt.
 Diablo employees, directors and organizers at no less than the fair market value of the stock subject to the option at the date of grant.
 As of December 31, 2003, no additional Greater Bay shares were available for future issuance under the plan.